sawyerwatts/docker-compose-lab/README.md

 There will be two sections per convention: one section detailing how to configure the repo for isolated development, and one section detailing how to debug this repo when running the system as a whole.

+### Checking Healthcheck Logs

+`docker inspect --format "{{json .State.Health }}" <container name> | jq`

+### Rebuilding a dockerfile

+When making changes to a local Dockerfile that's being run through Docker Compose, you'll need to apply the `--build` flag to have Docker Compose rebuild the image.

 ### TODO

-- make sure it's easy to docker/code with single button press
+- build `IdCardJob` and verify everything works as expected
 - direct includes vs top-level god compose of custom services
-- add healthchecks per TODOs in idcarapi's compose
-- prob want a base services file with pgamin n stuff
-- build `IdCardJob` and verify everything works as expected
 - using the direct includes model, you could debug any API without dev containers if:
-    1. all services resolved to unique, deterministic host ports regardless of starting on host vs via docker compose
+    1. all services resolved to unique, deterministic host ports regardless of starting on host vs via docker compose ( good luck)
     2. when an API is `depend_on`-ed, there is no container status check (since starting a container for an already running port would fail)
         - TODO: would `depend_on` fail if one of the dependencies failed to come up? may need to set `required` to false
         - TODO: maybe also use an env var to opt-out of requiring a dependency to be required?
         - alt: only start the service if the port isn't used
     3. override the include paths to ensure drift is caught b/w local and remote
-- doc that debugging any upstream service is v hard, at least if you don't like needing to reinstall your IDE constantly into every dev container, and then also having to figure out how to get ides to play nice with compose and dev containers.
-    - Could prob still redirect compose includes to use local path so could printf debug
-        - what if could use dev containers to debug upstream services if truly needed?
-        - maybe a "manual" "dev container"? like ssh into a container w/ code, work there, export the port, and run the code?
 - explore/doc overrides
     - [ ] Recall that `include` supports a file path, a Git URL, or an OCI URL.
 As such, the default choice should be a Git URL or OCI URL so that dependencies can be managed by Docker and not by developers.
 However, if it is